-In releasing this Notice of Funding Availability (NOFA) for the Housing Development Loan Program (HDLP), the goal of the Redevelopment Agency of Salt Lake City ("RDA") is to provide low-cost financial assistance to incentivize the development and preservation of affordable housing within the city limits.
-Qualified housing developers who demonstrate their ability to: 1) construct and/or rehabilitate affordable housing developments, 2) align their projects with identified affordable housing priorities, and 3) maintain/manage affordable housing developments are encouraged to submit applications.
+In releasing this Notice of Funding Availability (NOFA) for Emergency Gap Funding through the Housing Development Loan Program (HDLP), the goal of the Redevelopment Agency of Salt Lake City ("RDA") is to provide low-cost financial assistance to incentivize the development and preservation of affordable housing within the city limits where unanticipated gaps in financing have occurred and immediate funding is critical for a project to break ground in a timely manner.
+Qualifying projects must be able to close on an RDA loan within 90 days of RDA Board approval.
+Projects without an evident and immediate need for funding do not qualify for this program, but may be eligible for other RDA programs.
+Qualified housing developers must demonstrate their ability to: 1) construct and/or rehabilitate affordable housing developments, 2) align their projects with identified affordable housing priorities, 3) close within 90 days of RDA Board approval, and 4) maintain/manage affordable housing developments.
+Housing developers that can demonstrate these abilities are encouraged to submit applications.